EmployeeIssues.comU.S. Employee Rights in Plain English

 However, employers may not profit from requiring employees to purchase work uniforms.
 Additionally, work uniform cost may not drop employee wages below the minimum wage or standard overtime pay for those who are eligible, regardless of how and where the employees purchase their uniforms.

-If you think that your employer illegally discriminated against you regarding an office or business dress code policy, you may file a discrimination charge with the Equal Employment Opportunity Commission (EEOC) or a state equivalent.
+If you think that your employer illegally discriminated against you regarding an office or business dress code policy, then you may file a discrimination charge with the Equal Employment Opportunity Commission (EEOC) or a state equivalent.
 Don't wait too long, as a statute of limitations applies for taking legal action.

 If the cost of your work uniforms drops your pay below the minimum wage or standard overtime pay for which you're eligible, consult an attorney or contact the Wage and Hour Division of the U.S. Department of Labor or state equivalent.

-Find a Lawyer Now
+Ask a Lawyer Online Now

-Subscribe to Employee Rights Blog RSS FeedSubscribe Bookmark or Share this Page
+Subscribe to Employee Rights Blog RSS FeedSubscribe

 Search Tips

-Do not copy content from this or any page.
+Do not reproduce content from this or any page.
 Plagiarism will be detected by Copyscape.
 See copyright notice below.